 Another piece of research on oral fluid cannabinoid concentrations compared the levels of THC and other cannabinoids between frequent marijuana users and occasional smokers.
-The participants in the study had their saliva checked for THC and other cannabinoids 19 hours before smoking.
-They then smoked under controlled conditions and researchers tested them again at regular intervals for the next 30 hours.
+The participants in the study had their saliva checked for THC and other cannabinoids 19 hours prior to smoking.
+They then smoked under controlled conditions, after which researchers tested them at regular intervals for a 30-hour period.

-The authors found that all of the subjects still tested positive for THC at 13.5 hours after smoking.
-This was regardless of the frequency of their cannabis use.
-After this, the mean THC levels of the occasional users fell, while the frequent users’ THC levels remained slightly elevated.
+Authors of the study found that all of the subjects tested positive for THC at 13.5 hours after smoking, regardless of the frequency of their cannabis use.
+After this, the mean THC levels for occasional users fell, while THC levels among frequent users remained elevated.

-Cannabidiol (CBD) and cannabinol (CBN) levels also dropped more slowly amongst frequent marijuana users.
+Cannabidiol (CBD) and cannabinol (CBN) levels also dropped more slowly among frequent marijuana users.
 These chemicals were, however, at undetectable levels in both groups after six and 10.5 hours respectively.

 Recent studies have shown that THC-COOH levels spike immediately after use in infrequent smokers, yet remain stable in heavier users.

-The results of this study indicate that, while THC, CBD, and CBN levels rapidly rise and fall following cannabis use.
-However, THC-COOH levels only peak in infrequent smokers and tend to remain stable in heavier users.
-The authors also note that examiners can detect THC in saliva from passive smoking, whereas they can’t with THC-COOH.
+All in all, the results of this study suggest that THC-COOH levels appear to peak in infrequent smokers while remaining stable among heavier users.
+Authors also note that examiners can detect THC in saliva from secondhand smoke, whereas they seemingly cannot with THC-COOH.

-So how long weed stays in your saliva not only depends on how often, and how heavily you smoke.
-It also depends on which chemicals examiners are testing for – THC or THC-COOH.
+So to summarize, it appears that the amount of time weed stays in your saliva not only depends on how often and how heavily you smoke, but also on which chemicals examiners are testing for (THC or THC-COOH).